xingyunmatouying/lb/README.md

 - Has [CSS styling](https://github.com/Eirik0/lichess-bot-leaderboard/blob/main/leaderboard_html/css/style.css) which renders
   nicely on desktop and mobile

+## Limitations

+The leaderboards are static and the data does not change until the script which generates them runs again.
+The leaderboards will not reflect changes to a bot's rating which occur in-between runs.
+Additionally, it is possible for bot's data to be missed if they are not online at the exact moment when the leaderboards are generated.

 ## Generating the leaderboards locally

 The leaderboard html will be output to the folder `leaderboard_html`.